untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 - **`GaussianComponent.splatToEntity`** (`simd_float4x4`, identity by default) is where the
   splat sits in its entity's local space.
-The splat is drawn with `entityWorld × splatToEntity` by the cull, the preprocess, the chunk cull and the draw alike, so setting it moves, turns or scales the splat exactly as moving the entity would, while the mesh the twin stands in for stays put.
-It belongs to the entity, not the payload: tier swaps and reloads of the same entity keep it.
-A splat-only entity's bounding box is the splat's box carried through it; a twin entity keeps the mesh's box.
+The splat is drawn with `entityWorld × splatToEntity` by the cull, the preprocess, the chunk cull and the draw alike, so setting it — through `setGaussianSplatToEntity(entityId:_:)` — moves, turns or scales the splat exactly as moving the entity would, while the mesh the twin stands in for stays put.
+It belongs to the entity, not the payload: tier swaps, reloads of the same entity and a streaming eviction and reload keep it (`StreamingComponent` holds it while the splat is out).
+A splat-only entity's bounding box is the splat's box carried through it, kept in step by the setter as well as by every load; a twin entity keeps the mesh's box, and a progressive entity whose box the caller supplied keeps that one.
 - **`GaussianSplatAlignment`** (`translation`, `yawDegrees`, `scale`; `matrix` = `T · R_y · S`,
-  yaw about +Y, right-handed, uniform scale) is the authored form: the `gaussianAsset` record stores it in its last five words under `UntoldGaussianAssetFlags.alignment`, the loader hands it over as `GaussianAssetLinkComponent.alignment` (`RuntimeGaussianAssetLink.alignment`), and whoever loads the payload applies `alignment.matrix` to `splatToEntity` — a twin policy such as `GaussianTwinOptions.alignment` in UntoldGaussianTwins does this every tick, so an editor can change the value live.
+  yaw about +Y, right-handed, uniform scale) is the authored form: the `gaussianAsset` record stores it in its last five words under `UntoldGaussianAssetFlags.alignment`, the loader hands it over as `GaussianAssetLinkComponent.alignment` (`RuntimeGaussianAssetLink.alignment`), and whoever loads the payload applies `alignment.matrix` through `setGaussianSplatToEntity` — a twin policy such as `GaussianTwinOptions.alignment` in UntoldGaussianTwins does this every tick (an unchanged matrix costs nothing), so an editor can change the value live.
 Files written before the flag existed read as no alignment.
 - The `.untoldgs` header's `splatToMesh` stays the record of the cook transform; the alignment composes on top of whatever the cook baked.
 A full three-axis rotation is left to a later extension: captures are up-axis corrected at cook time.